anirban-s/gatsby-blog/src/markdown-pages/dynamic-programming.md

 ### Dynamic Programming.

-In my opinoin, dynamic programming is a very good example of DRY(Do not repeat yourself).
-It states that, do not calculate in your code if the same operation is already performed.
-Instead, create a loopup and populate the lookup with calculated value.
-If the value is required in any future operation, find it in lookup and use the value.
+In my opinoin, dynamic programming is a very good example of DRY(Do not repeat yourself) principle.
+It states not to calculate again if the same operation is already performed.
+Instead, create a lookup and populate the lookup with already calculated values.
+If the value is required in any future operation, first find it in lookup for its existence.
+If the value is not present, then perform the operation to calculate the value.

-We will discuss an example for nth fibonacci number by recursive way and then by using dynamic programming.
+We will discuss with an example of nth fibonacci number by recursive way and then by using dynamic programming to demonstrate the effencency of the dynamic programing.